April 28, 2017 Disclaimer: Please read.

 This piece was first published April 3, 2008.
-It is being reposted in remembrance of Dr. King in advance of Martin Luther King Jr. Day.
+It is being reposted on this Martin Luther King Jr. Day.

 Forty years after his death, Martin Luther King Jr., one of the great prophets of American democracy, has been reduced to little more than a lifeless statue.
 Yet his courageous call for peace and criticism of his government at a time of war must not be lost to history.